Create a Successful Mobile Marketing Strategy with Ease

 For everyone worldwide, smartphones have become a significant part of their lives.
 And as technology has spread wider and more quickly, many companies have seen big opportunities ahead with everything that comes with mobile marketing.

 Today, out of 5.3 billion Internet users, almost 93.39% are mobile users, meaning 4.95 billion.
-These days, nearly 60% of the global online traffic comes from mobile devices.
+Nearly 60% of the global online traffic comes from mobile devices.
 So, if you haven’t got a mobile marketing strategy by now, use our framework to make one.

 But before proceeding, you should first have a better understanding of how mobile marketing works and some important notions regarding this topic.